AROW Logo.JPG

 Who are the tutors?

-All three of our tutors have a great interest in recorder orchestras.
+All four of our tutors have a great interest in recorder orchestras.
 Between them they have impressive experience of conducting such bands, as well as composing and arranging for them.
 The tutors are as follows (in the interests of space, the comments omit their other recorder skills, such as playing)…

 Helen Hooker